Hiring Generation Z: What You Need to Know

 They’re Career Driven

-Even though they’re young (and may still be in school), Generation Z are already working towards their career.
+Even though they’re young (and may still be in school), Generation Z is already working towards their career.
 From internships to their first job, they are driven to make decisions that will bring them closer to their dream job.
 That could mean getting an entry-level position and working their way up, job-hopping, or even starting their own business.
-According to a report from Randstad, workers in this age pool work for an average of 4 companies in their lifetime while 17% of them want to start their own business.
+According to a report from Ranstad, workers in this age pool work for an average of 4 companies in their lifetime while 17% of them want to start their own business.

 Be sure to learn about your prospective candidate’s career goals so you can show how the job can lead them there.
 Give examples of past employees who have taken the same career path they’re trying to take.
 Also, be clear on the skills they’ll learn and how long the climb up the career ladder will take.